 Those people will never believe what I have to say here because they are zealots in need of a hero, even if it’s someone they never knew.

-In covering the man and his football program for 21 seasons, the single most dominant thread is this: his ambition and drive.
+In covering the man and David Jones of the Patriot-News: for 21 seasons, the single most dominant thread is this: his ambition and drive.
 He would allow nothing and no one to disparage the institution he had built without some form of retribution.
 And he had complete power over his domain.

 He could be a vindictive man.
 At times, he was pointlessly petty and nasty.